By Johnny Griffith

 If you’ve never heard of Big Sam’s Funky Nation (BSFN), you are in for a rare treat.
 One of New Orleans best kept musical secrets, BSFN was the brainchild of Sam “Big Sam” Williams, a Crescent City native, dynamically gifted trombonist, and graduate of the prestigious New Orleans Center for Creative Arts.
 Big Sam came up through the musical ranks in the Big Easy, gigging non-stop for most of his life in and around the streets and venues shadowing the banks of the Mighty Mississippi.
 Sam didn’t even let Hurricane Katrina keep him from a regular gig…at one point driving 9 hours from San Antonio every weekend for almost two years just to play back home.

 Talent, hard work, and persistence will get you on a lot of people’s radars, and Big Sam has plenty of all three.
-After several years of playing an all-star run of gigs with acts like The Dirty Dozen Brass Band, Widespread Panic, the Dave Matthews Band and recording with legends Allen Toussaint and Elvis Costello on their collaboration, Williams was ready to step outside the box and mix it up a bit.
+After several years of playing an all-star run of gigs with acts like The Dirty Dozen Brass Band, Widespread Panic, the Dave Matthews Band, and recording with legends Allen Toussaint and Elvis Costello on their collaboration, Williams was ready to step outside the box to mix it up a bit.
 Big Sam drew on his extensive experience and put together a phenomenal ensemble to share the stage with and collaborate on this new force of nature that wasn’t just another brass band from New Orleans.
-Big Sam’s Funky Nation takes the signature horn sounds of the trombones and trumpet as well as guitar, bass, and keys to weave a tapestry that includes threads of multiple genres and time periods that bring people from all walks of life together in appreciation of not only the music…but the experience.
+Big Sam’s Funky Nation takes the signature Big Easy horn sound and blends it with guitar, bass, and keys to weave a tapestry from threads of multiple genres and time periods, bringing people from all walks of life together in appreciation of not only the music…but the experience.

 Big Sam’s Funky Nation will make a stop on their current album promo tour in Tyler at Stanley’s Famous Pit Bar-B-Q, Thursday, July 12th, for one show only, bringing the funk to the people of East Texas.
 I recently caught up with Big Sam on the road to get to know him and the Funky Nation a bit better.

-Johnny: When did you first develop an interest in music and was the trombone your first choice or did you eventually find your way there?
+Johnny: When did you first develop an interest in music?

 Big Sam: I developed an interest in music around the age 15.
 I was in the marching band prior to that, but once I got to high school, I wanted to dig deeper, so I auditioned for New Orleans Center for Creative Arts (NOCCA), and I’ve been rolling since then.